Electronic Travel Authorization to enter Ethiopia

 All visitors, except Kenyans and Djiboutians, need a visa to enter Ethiopia.

 There are several types of visas to enter Ethiopia: tourist visa, visa for development workers and professional visa.
-In this case, we will focus on the tourist visa, since it is the one needed in our trips.
+In this case, we will focus on the tourist visa, since it is the one needed on our trips.

-The visa is processed directly on arrival at Bole airport in Addis Ababa, the capital of Ethiopia and for this it is necessary to have a valid passport with a minimum validity of 6 months and pay the corresponding fee.
+The visa is processed directly on arrival at Bole airport in Addis Ababa, the capital of Ethiopia and for this, it is necessary to have a valid passport with a minimum validity of 6 months and pay the corresponding fee.